allholy/annotation_platform_bst/README.md

 `docker-compose run --rm app python manage.py shell_plus`

+To import sounds that have been already annotated, run `docker-compose run --rm app python manage.py import_sounds_with_annotations /code/classurvey/data/<filename>`.
+Be careful not to import groups that have the same group number with the existing ones.

 To expand your sounds for annotation with additional sound groups (post-initial deployment), simply create a new file named `sounds.csv` and import it too (4c).
 These new sounds will be added alongside the existing ones.